miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 - Python virtual environment with pre-installed pip's
 - FastHTML app with plugin framework running local

+## Pivoting To Proprietary FastHTML Fork For Enhanced Collaboration

 ...I am at the next point of customizing that local instance of a FastHTML server into some proprietary stuff.
 I'm going to take the lead of DHH and work with framework *"extractions"* from this point forward.
 The main branch (for me)